zixuany7791/sep11-freedom-project/tool/learning-log.md

 ### 12/29/23 Goal: Learn Auth

 * Need to import the Auth provider in firebase/auth for the one that you set up in console.firebase.google.com
-* I used signInWithPopUp since it seems to be very simple
+* Trying out with signInWithPopUp